A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Methodology

 \section{Methodology}

-In this section, we introduce a new family-based graphical approach and show its overall FWER control.
-We begin in Subsection \ref{TWO_FOUR} with a simple case of two layers with two families of hypotheses within each layer.
-The general case of multiple layers with arbitrary number of families within each layer is discussed in Subsection \ref{GEN_MUTI_LEVEL}.
+In this section, we introduce a novel \textit{family-based graphical approach} and establish its strong control of the overall familywise error rate (FWER).
+We first describe the two-layer case with four hypothesis families in Subsection~\ref{TWO_FOUR}, which serves as a motivating example.
+The general case with multiple layers and an arbitrary number of families per layer is presented in Subsection~\ref{GEN_MUTI_LEVEL}.

+The proposed family-based graphical framework relies on the availability of an error-rate function (or a valid upper bound) for the local testing procedure within each family.
+These local error-rate-function bounds are used to determine how significance levels can be redistributed across families while maintaining global error control.